-We HIGHLY recommend you run all these calculators to give you a true approximation of your support order.
+We HIGHLY recommend you run all these calculators to give you an accurate approximation of your support order.
 Be prepared before you go into court or when both father and mother try to agree.

-If your situation is simple then you can very easily look up the amount directly on the Pennsylvania Child Support Guidelines Calculations table here.
+If your situation is simple then you can very easily look up the amount directly on the Pennsylvania Child Support Guidelines Calculations table.
 This is exactly the table that all PA judges, masters, lawyers and court staff use.
 It's so easy.

 - Add both parents' monthly net (after tax) income (for example, 10000)